data-catering/data-caterer/README.md

 #### UI

 1. Allow the application to run with UI enabled
-2. Runs as long-lived app with UI that interacts with existing app as single container
+2. Runs as a long-lived app with UI that interacts with the existing app as a single container
 3. Ability to run as UI, Spark job or both
 4. Persist data in files or database (Postgres)
-5. UI will show history of data generation/validation runs, delete generated data, create new scenarios, define data connections
+5. UI will show the history of data generation/validation runs, delete generated data, create new scenarios, define data connections

 #### Distribution